swsch/FacePalm/README.md

 _Research assistants_ then manually locate the required points on photographs or scans, lines and segments are drawn automatically once their defining points have been set.
 Finally point coordinates and segment lengths are exported to a CSV file for further processing, while graphical elements can be hidden or shown to prepare visual material for presentations.

-## Download Binary Stable Release
+### Download Binary Stable Release
 A precompiled binary release archive for modern Windows systems (Win 7 or later with .NET 4.5) of the software and manual along with the description files („face.csv“, „palm.csv“) will shortly be available from [FacePalm_v1.0](http://www.psych2.phil.uni-erlangen.de/~oschult/humanlab/resources/resources_Facepalm.htm).

-## Build Instructions
+### Build Instructions
-FacePalm is being developed with Microsoft Visual Studio 2017 Enterprise, but should build with other ediitions as long as it can make sense of the solution file.
+FacePalm is being developed with Microsoft Visual Studio 2017 Enterprise, but should build with other editions as long as it can make sense of the solution file.

 ## How to Prepare a Definitions File